cyberegoorg/zbgfx/README.md

 - On retina/hidpi display imgui rendering is broken but is probably simple to fix.
 (WIP)
 - If you build shaders/app and see something like `run shaderc (shader.bin.h) stderr`.
-  Remember is not "true" error but only in debug build shaderc print some stuff to stderr and zig build catch it.
+  Remember is not "true" error but only in debug build shader print some stuff to stderr and zig build catch it.

 ## Zig version

 Minimal is `0.12.0`.
-But you know.. try your version and belive.
+But you know.. try your version and believe.
 I am open to make some backward compatibility changes but not older version then `0.12.0`.

 ## Getting started